feedhenry-staff/fh-dev-proxy/README.md

 It also doesn't inspect headers etc. as by design it requires as little modification to your application codebase as possible.
-If it moves towards a headers inspection style _Option #2_ above via _request.defaults_ might become the standard way of using this.
+If it moves towards a headers inspection style _Option #2_ above via _request.defaults_ might become the standard way of using this instead of the hosts, or combination of both.

-It may be required that a proxy can perform requests to multiple target hosts rather than a single configured one as is the current situation.
+It may be required that a proxy can perform requests to multiple target hosts rather than a single configured one as is the current situation, but for now this isn't supported.